syncfusion-content/blazor-docs/blazor/nuget-packages.md

 * The complete NuGet package `Syncfusion.Blazor` will also be available along with individual NuGet packages.
 That is, we have not deprecated its support yet.

-> Warning: Do not use both `Syncfusion.Blazor` and individual NuGet packages in the same application.
+W> Do not use both `Syncfusion.Blazor` and individual NuGet packages in the same application.
 It will throw ambiguous errors while compiling the project.

 ## Benefits of using individual NuGet packages